Notes Pane in PowerPoint 2011 for Mac

 Working with Notes

-The Notes pane is the highlighted area that you can see in Figure 1 -- right below the actual slide.
-This area provides space to add speaker's notes that can be so helpful to the presenter while presenting -- the Notes pane can be also used to write any sort of information about the presentation or individual slides.
-When there are no notes added for a particular slide, the Notes Pane just displays the "Click to add notes" boilerplate text.
+The Notes Pane is the area that has been highlighted in red within Figure 1 -- right below the actual slide.
+This area provides space to add speaker's notes that can be so helpful to the presenter while presenting -- the Notes Pane can be also used to write any sort of information about the presentation or individual slides.
+When there are no notes added for a particular slide, the Notes Pane just displays the "Click to add notes " boilerplate text.

 Figure 1: Notes Pane